TheAisBack/Fleet-Coordinator/Readme.md

 This is a new project built by Udacity Students from the Flying Car Nanodegree.

-This is a work of progress, if you are interested to contribute talk, etc. Please join our discord group.
+This is a work of progress, if you are interested to contribute, talk, etc. Please join our future posted discord group, which will be posted here.

 ### Enter your roadmap suggestions for this project